sjmudd/ps-top/README.md

 the activity of those users.
 There are also statistics on mutex and sql stage timings.

+If required pstop can be used in stdout mode behaving similarly to other tools like vmstat.

 ### Installation

 Install and update this go package with `go get -u github.com/sjmudd/pstop`.